sebapersson/PEtab.jl/README.md

     * Forward-mode automatic differentiation with ForwardDiff.jl (exact).
     * Block approach with ForwardDiff.jl (approximate).
     * Gauss-Newton method (approximate and often more performant than (L)-BFGS).
-* Handling pre-equilibration and pre-simulation conditions.
+* Handling off pre-equilibration and pre-simulation conditions.
 * Support for models with discrete events and logical operations.

 ## Documentation